 The certificate requires 19 credit hours and is offered jointly by the departments of Human Development and Family Studies and Specialized Education Services.

-- Develop in-depth knowledge of infant-toddler development and programming and leadership roles within educational and/or community agencies that support infants and toddlers, and their families.
+• Develop in-depth knowledge of infant-toddler development, programming, and leadership roles within educational and/or community agencies that support infants, toddlers, and their families.

 Apply